Overview of the program

 The Commercial Building Disclosure (CBD) Program requires most sellers and lessors of large office spaces to provide energy efficiency information to prospective buyers and tenants.
 We collect and publish this information to make available clear and credible energy efficiency and greenhouse emissions data.
 This is creating a more informed commercial property market, and encouraging more energy efficient buildings and reduced emissions.

-Overview of the CBD Program, which mandates the disclosure of energy efficiency information for commercial office spaces of 2000 square metres (1000 square metres from 1 July 2017) or more.
+Overview of the CBD Program, which mandates the disclosure of energy efficiency information for commercial office spaces of 1000 square metres or more.
 Disclosure of this information before sale or lease assists prospective buyers and tenants to make informed decisions.
 The CBD Program is an initiative of the Council of Australian Governments (COAG) and is delivered by the Australian Government Department of the Environment and Energy.

-From 1 July 2017, the mandatory disclosure threshold on commercial office space will be lowered from 2000 square metres to 1000 square metres.
+On 1 July 2017, the mandatory disclosure threshold on commercial office space was lowered from 2000 square metres to 1000 square metres.
 The effect of this change is that owners and lessors of smaller commercial office buildings may need to disclose the building’s energy efficiency when they sell or lease their property after this date.

 Lists environmental and financial benefits of the CBD Program for building owners and lessors and for prospective tenants and buyers.